 Most people like to try on clothes before buying them.
 Sizes tend to vary by label, so it is always best to check the fit before putting any money down.
-Because of this, online shopping has always been a game of chance.
-If the clothing does not turn out as expected, the hassle of returning an article of clothing is usually enough to keep it in the back of the closet.
+As such, online shopping has always been a game of chance.
 Amazon Prime Wardrobe is a new service that aims to simplify the whole process and encourage more online sales.
+It’s now available to all Prime members in the U.S.

 First announced in June 2017, Amazon Prime Wardrobe is the latest benefit for being a Prime member.
-And now, it would appear that a growing number of members may be privy to this virtual wardrobe.
-Per a recent slew of social media posts, including some from an Amazon account and folks who worked on the service, Amazon Prime Wardrobe could finally be coming out of beta in the coming weeks.
+Over the course of the last several months, a growing number of members were made privy to this virtual wardrobe.

-In a since-deleted tweet (Amazon has to maintain some secrecy, of course), an employee wrote, “Amazon Prime Wardrobe is officially launched!
+An Amazon employee previously mistakenly announced that Wardrobe had gone live in the spring.
+In a since-deleted tweet (Amazon has to maintain some secrecy, of course), the eager beaver wrote, “Amazon Prime Wardrobe is officially launched!
 Hooray!
 It’s been a fun project to work on.”
-Apparently, this isn’t quite the case, as it’s the service remains in invite-only mode.
-However, the Amazon Fashion team has apparently begun offering invitations to more and more customers, who will be able to “shop from our great selection of brands for women, men, kids and baby,” per an Amazon spokesperson.
+At the time, that wasn’t quite the case, as Wardrobe remained in invite-only mode.
+But now, all U.S. Prime members can “shop from our great selection of brands for women, men, kids and baby,” per an Amazon spokesperson.

 To get started, users need to pick out at least three items and up to 15 from more than 1 million different Amazon Fashion options from brands including Calvin Klein, Levi’s, Adidas, and more.
 Clothes, shoes, and accessories for both kids and adults fill the Prime Wardrobe box without any sort of upfront cost, and are organized first by the wearer (men, women, babies) and then by style, occasion, or various curated collections.